opengovernment/opengovernment/CONTRIBUTING.md

 ## Testing

 We have a handful of Cucumber features, but most of our testbed consists of RSpec examples.
-Please write examples for new code you create.
+Please write RSpec examples for new code you create.

 ## Submitting changes

-When you have an update for us, please send a [GitHub Pull Request](http://help.github.com/pull-requests/) to us with a clear list of what you've done.
+Please send a [GitHub Pull Request to opengovernment](https://github.com/opengovernment/opengovernment/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, we will love you forever if you include RSpec examples.
 We can always use more test coverage.
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: